Città Sant'Angelo, Province of Pescara, Abruzzo

 It rose probably on the site of the ancient Vestine city Angulus, but the earliest historical documents date back to the early 13th century.
 Destroyed by Emperor Frederick II in 1239, it was besieged in 1350 by the inhabitants of Penne and, again, sacked by the troops of Giacomo Piccinino in 1460.
 In 1807, moreover, was attacked by gangs of brigands: a legend says that on that occasion the attackers were chased away by the Virgin Mary, who appeared before them on the city walls.
 In 1814 the country rose up against the troops of Joachim Murat, with countless victims among the civilians.

 - The parish church of San Michele Arcangelo of the 13th century, with beautiful stone portal of 1326, an interesting Nativity fresco in the attic, a 14th century bell tower, and inside the choir wooden Baroque frescoes of the first half of the 15th century.

-- the Church of St. Chiara, on a baroque circular plan with three chapels; stucco decorations of Carlo Piazzoli and Girolamo Rizza; Equipped
+- The church of Santa Chiara, on a baroque circular plan with three chapels; stucco decorations of Carlo Piazzoli and Girolamo Rizza;

-- Park Place Botanical Gardens, near the river up
+- The Park Place Botanical Gardens, near the river.

 - End of July: Feast of St. Anthony of Padua and St. Felix